Urigo/angular-meteor/atmosphere-packages/angular2-compilers/README.md

 ### How to use those compilers?

 So you do not have to do anything else besides adding the compilers to your project.
-The compilers will automatically compiles every `.ts` file, `.html` or `.less` file you add to your project.
+The compilers will automatically compiles every `.ts`, `.html` or `.less` file you add to your project.